Incidental expenses: definition, examples and tax tips

 Definition of incidental expenses

-Incidental expenses are minor, unplanned costs that support your business operations.
-These expenses typically fall outside your main budget and aren't directly tied to your core business activities.
+Incidental expenses are minor, unplanned costs that support your business operations but fall outside your main budget.
+These expenses aren't directly tied to your core business activities, yet they're necessary for day-to-day operations to run smoothly.

-• Small amounts: Usually minor costs that seem insignificant individually
+- appear in small amounts: typically minor costs that seem insignificant on their own

-• Supporting role: Enable smooth business operations without being core activities
+- play a supporting role: keep operations running smoothly without being core activities

 Incidental expenses can differ depending on your business and industry.
 For example, buying stamps may be a small cost for most businesses, but a major expense for companies that send large volumes of mail.

-Travel-heavy businesses typically see the highest incidental costs, with some industries having specific tax considerations; for example, food and beverage expenses for a long-haul truck driver during an eligible travel period are deductible at 80%, which is higher than the standard 50% for meals.
+Travel-heavy businesses typically see the highest incidental costs, with some industries having specific tax considerations when employees are away for at least 24 continuous hours as defined by the CRA.
+For example, food and beverage expenses for a long-haul truck driver during an eligible travel period are deductible at 80% according to CRA rules, which is higher than the standard 50% for meals.
 Employees pay upfront with company cards or personal funds, then submit expense reports for reimbursement of these supporting costs.

 Types of incidental expenses